 For both model scales, we evaluate the following compute-matched baselines under the same pretraining FLOP budget:

-\begin{itemize}[topsep=0pt,leftmargin=4mm,itemsep=0pt,partopsep=0pt,parsep=2pt] \item \textbf{Randomized baseline}: A model with the final depth (a ``full model'') is trained from scratch on a randomized mixture of the available data.
+\begin{itemize}[topsep=0pt,leftmargin=4mm,itemsep=0pt,partopsep=0pt,parsep=2pt] \item \textbf{Randomized baseline:} A model with the final depth (a ``full model'') is trained from scratch on a randomized mixture of the available data.

-\item \textbf{Curricularized baseline}: This baseline simulates a coarse curriculum by training the full model sequentially on increasingly complex data subsets.
+\item \textbf{Curricularized baseline:} This baseline simulates a coarse curriculum by training the full model sequentially on increasingly complex data subsets.
 For GPT-2-Small, we train on TinyStories, then BookCorpus, then DCLM.
-For LLaMA-3.2-1B, we follow the same staged training but used the stratified DCLM splits (high school, undergraduate, graduate).
+For Llama-3.2-1B, we follow the same staged training but use the stratified DCLM splits (high school, undergraduate, graduate).
 Both this curricularized baseline and CGLS use the same difficulty classifier, the same three difficulty tiers, and the same pacing schedule; all optimization hyperparameters and compute budgets are matched.
 The only difference is whether the model depth is expanded during training.

-\item \textbf{Layer-scaling only}: This baseline incrementally expands the model depth across stages, in the same schedule and manner as CGLS, but trains on the full (unstructured) data distribution at each stage without a curriculum.
+\item \textbf{Layer-scaling only:} This baseline incrementally expands the model depth across stages, in the same schedule and manner as CGLS, but trains on the full (unstructured) data distribution at each stage without a curriculum.
 This isolates the contribution of progressive stacking alone.

-\item \textbf{MIDAS}: MIDAS progressively stacks layers across training stages but does not control the complexity of the training data.
-We reimplemented the method from pseudocode provided in the original paper \citep{Saunshi2024OnReasoning}, as there is no public codebase, with PROP-3 stage budgets, a block size of 3 for GPT-2-Small, and a block size of 4 for LLaMA-3.2-1B.
+\item \textbf{MIDAS:} MIDAS progressively stacks layers across training stages but does not control the complexity of the training data.
+We reimplemented the method from pseudocode provided in the original paper \citep{Saunshi2024OnReasoning}, as there is no public codebase, with PROP-3 stage budgets, a block size of 3 for GPT-2-Small, and a block size of 4 for Llama-3.2-1B.
 Layer weights from previous stages were copied at each model expansion, as in the original paper, and FLOPs were matched with the other baselines and CGLS. \end{itemize}

 \paragraph{Further CGLS Implementation Details.} At GPT-2-Small parameter scale, we scaled from 6 to 12 layers in 3 stages; at Llama-3.2-1B parameter scale, from 8 to 16 layers in 4 stages.
-As explored in the Appendix \ref{appendix:hyperparams}, initializing with half of the final model depth, and allocating more training budget to the later stages (e.g. 20\% each for the first three stages; 40\% for the final stage at Llama-3.2-1B scale), ensuring sufficient resources for fine-tuning on the most complex data.
-Additionally, we allocated 20\% of the FLOPs for each stage to training only the new layers, and 80\% for fine-tuning the full-unfrozen model.
-Additional details about our experimental setup can be found in \ref{appendix:setup}.
+As explored in the Appendix \ref{appendix:hyperparams}, initializing with half of the final model depth, and allocating more training budget to the later stages (e.g. 20\% each for the first three stages; 40\% for the final stage) consistently yielded strong performance and serves as a reliable default.
+Further details on our experimental setup are provided in the Appendix \ref{appendix:setup}.